juxt/astro-website/src/pages/blog/juxtcast-horizon.md

 While the media rightly focuses on the management and political corruption aspects of the scandal, our discussion brought attention to the crucial lessons applicable to everyone in today's tech-centric world.

-Joined by our JUXT team members Joe Littlejohn, Head of Delivery, and Alex Davis, Senior Software Engineer, we were fortunate to have Andras Gerlits from http://omniledger.io/ as our guest, adding an external perspective to the conversation.
+Joined by our JUXT team members Joe Littlejohn, Chief Delivery Officer, and Alex Davis, Senior Software Engineer, we were fortunate to have Andras Gerlits from http://omniledger.io/ as our guest, adding an external perspective to the conversation.
 Beyond the headlines, this episode exposes the intricate challenges in managing and securing complex IT systems, providing a more detailed understanding of the Horizon scandal.

 While acknowledging the significance of addressing management and political corruption, this episode: